All Episodes

 You know, we do have enemies.

-By the way, I gave a full complete roadmap.
+By the way, I gave a full, complete roadmap.

 Easy.

-And we offer it to other countries at cheaper prices.
+We just outproduce them with oil and gas, and we offer it to other countries at cheaper prices.

 That's how we're going to win that battle.